 Content strategist duties and expectations

-What is a content strategist?
-The core function of the job is developing a content strategy based on a company’s or client’s business objectives and a customer’s or end user’s needs.
 Creative professionals in this role oversee content requirements and create content strategy deliverables across a project life cycle.
-This can include conducting content audits (qualitative analyses of all the content on a network of sites and social media accounts) as well as gap analyses.
+This can include conducting content audits (qualitative analyses of all the content on a network of sites and social media accounts) and gap analyses.

 The content strategist is often in charge of creating and maintaining editorial calendars, style guides, taxonomies, metadata frameworks and content migration plans.
 Content strategists may also be responsible for managing other employees and freelancers, maintaining budgets, and assisting with the technical integration of content.

 Skills and traits of content strategists

-High-level thinkers who also have a penchant for keeping track of details are ideal candidates for this job.
+High-level thinkers with a penchant for keeping track of details are ideal candidates for this job.
 Content strategists must be standout idea generators and problem solvers with excellent communication and organizational skills.

 These strategy experts must have the analytical abilities necessary to gather key business and user insights and apply their strategic planning skills to create a long-term vision for the content that’s generated.
 Project management experience will help the content strategist keep projects on track and within budget.